Solar Panel Installation in New Jersey & Pennsylvania

 How Much Does Solar Panel Installation Cost in NJ and PA?

 Pricing depends on system size, roof complexity, and panel tier.
-Ranges below are before the 30% federal tax credit and state incentives.
+Ranges below are before state incentives.
+Note that the 30% federal residential solar tax credit expired on 31 December 2025 and is not available for 2026 purchases.

 | System Type | Typical Size | Price Range (pre-incentive) |